 Take an inventory Make sure you have enough dishes, silverware, bake ware, and serving items for the big day.
 If you don’t see if you can borrow from guests that are eating at your place.
 If you don’t have enough check out stores like Ikea.
 They often let you buy individual items instead of having to get a large set.

-Now that you have your to do list print a out copy of the Thanksgiving Survival Cheat Sheet get to work.
+Now that you have your to do list print a out copy of the Christmas Survival Cheat Sheet get to work.
 If you’re looking for our original Holiday Prep Worksheet print out your copy here.
-For those of you who want to add a little fun to Thanksgiving Dinner check out Home For The Holiday Days Thanksgiving Edition of Survivor.
+For those of you who want to add a little fun to Christmas Dinner check out Home For The Holiday Days Edition of Survivor.

 This is a sponsored conversation written by me on behalf of Havertys.
 The opinions and text are all mine.